 Microsoft Visual Studio 2012 RC is now available for public download.
 There are plenty of new enhancements in this release of Visual Studio IDE.
 I already started explaining them in my blog for developers to improve their productivity using this new IDE.

 Today in this productivity improvement post, we will know about the enhanced version of the Solution Explorer.
 It is not new and was available in earlier versions too, but in this new release they added new enhancements for the developers.
 Check out the complete post to know about it and its benefits.

 What’s New in Solution Explorer?

 Unlike the old Visual Studio Solution Explorer, the new IDE has some enhancements to it.
 If you already used the Productivity Power Tools, these will be familiar to you already because Microsoft brought many features from that.
-Let’s have a look to the all new solution explorer of visual studio 2012.
+Let’s have a look at the all new solution explorer of Visual Studio 2012.

 The solution explorer consists of few buttons in the toolbar named Navigation buttons (back and forward), Home, Filters, Sync, Collapse, Properties and Preview.
 It also consists of a new Search box.
 Check out the below screenshot for details:

 It’s not limited up to this but it has some other buttons named Refresh and Show all files when you select a file inside the solution explorer.
 Here is the screenshot of what you will see when you select a file in Visual Studio 2012 Solution Explorer: